-- 2) Econazole 1% cream Apply once daily for 4 weeks. - 2.
-Burow's solution may be used as a foot soak, 20-30 minutes twice daily, for lesions between the toes to relieve itching or discomfort.
+- b.
+Prescription products - Ketoconazole 2% cream (e.g., Nizoral) -Apply once daily for 6 weeks. - 2) Econazole 1% cream Apply once daily for 4-6 weeks. - 2.
+Burrow's solution may be used as a foot soak, 20-30 minutes twice daily, for lesions between the toes.

 - 1. Wear rubber or wooden sandals in community showers and locker rooms. - 2.
+Wash the feet with a benzoyl peroxide bar after showering. - 3.
 Carefully dry between the toes after bathing/showering.
-Dry the groin area before drying feet to avoid inoculating tinea pedis dermatophytes into the groin area.
-A hair dryer on low setting may be used after toweling dry. - 3.
-Change socks frequently.
+A hair dryer on low setting may be used after toweling dry. - Change socks frequently.
 Avoid occlusive footwear.
-Remove shoes and socks, when possible, to allow air circulation for feet and toes. - 4.
+Remove shoes and socks, when possible, to allow air circulation for feet and toes. - 5.
 Apply dusting or drying powders as necessary.
-Using antifungal powders may prevent recurrence of infection. - 5.
-Completion of therapy is important.
-Use the medication for the full treatment time even though the symptoms may have improved. - 6.
+Using antifungal powders may prevent recurrence of infection. - 6.
+Completion of therapy is important. - 7.
 Avoid spreading the infection to others.
-Good hand-washing, thorough cleaning of bathrooms and avoidance of sharing bath towels and wash clothes may inhibit transmission.
+Good hand-washing, thorough cleaning of bathrooms and avoidance of sharing bath towels and wash clothes may inhibit transmission. - 8.
+Contact clinic if any problems obtaining medications.